-Having a solid idea of your blog’s theme may be your primary concern, but if you want to make money, you should start thinking very early on exactly how you’re going to do so.
+Having a solid idea of your blog’s theme may be your primary concern, but if you want to make money, you should start thinking very early about exactly how you’re going to do so.
 This is what separates your blogging activities from those of non-pro bloggers.
 You need something with plenty of monetization features if you want to be successful.

-In our survey for professional bloggers, 58% of respondents indicated that they used advertising/media networks to generate revenue.
+In our survey of professional bloggers, 58% of respondents indicated that they used advertising/media networks to generate revenue.
 The next two most common answers were selling services and affiliate marketing.

 There are several different options available, but here are a few of the most common and successful business models.

 Want to monetize your blog without necessarily jumping through the hoops of starting an entire online store?
 Dropshipping is the efficient solution.

 Dropshipping is when you sell products through a third-party supplier, rather than purchasing inventory and shipping it yourself.
 It requires far less of an investment while still allowing you to sell products through your blog.

 For instance, you could learn how to start a blog about carpentry and direct visitors to a store filled with materials, tools, and kits.